xinzhan/core-services.en/help/interface/attributes/t-upload-attributes-ftp.md

 1. Click **[!UICONTROL Actions]** > **[!UICONTROL File Upload]**.

-1. Upload a [!DNL .fin] file, so that your file can be retrieved.
+1. Upload a `.fin` file, so that your file can be retrieved.

-   The file type [!DNL .fin] is user-created and signals that the upload is finished.
+   The file type `.fin` is user-created and signals that the upload is finished.
 It can be a blank notepad file.
 For example, if you upload [!DNL crs123.csv], you also upload [!DNL crs123.fin].

    If the upload is successful, both files are moved to a folder called **processed**.